petroslk/dicom2tiff/README.md

 # dicom2tiff
-dicom2tiff is a small wrapper tool that combines bfconvert and vips to create a OpenSlide compatible TIFF pyramidal file.
+dicom2tiff is a tool for converting DICOM Whole Slide Images to generic pyramidal TIF files.
+Since currently not all DICOM flavors are supported by OpenSlide, this tool should help you convert some of them to an openslide compatible format.

 ## Installation